sessamekesh/indigo-code-buildserver/API specification initial notes.md

       * Send the results of the build, any notes, etc.
       * Note: If the build has not yet finished, wait for it to finish before sending this request.
       * NEXT VERSION: Perhaps it would be good to implement a timeout here…
+      * resultCode: {string}
+         * Irrelevant to the major standard, what the internal code result was
       * result: {enum}
          * CORRECT_ANSWER
          * TIME_LIMIT_EXCEEDED